techno-tim/techno-tim.github.io/_posts/2022-03-26-k3s-etcd-ansible.md

 Edit `inventory/my-cluster/group_vars/all.yml`  to your liking.
 See comments inline.

-It's best to start using these args, and optionally include `traefik` if you want it installed with `k3s` however I would recommend installing it later ith `helm`
+It's best to start using these args, and optionally include `traefik` if you want it installed with `k3s` however I would recommend installing it later with `helm`

 ```yaml
 extra_server_args: "--disable servicelb --disable traefik"